apache/buildstream/doc/source/main_install.rst

 virtual environments of their own::

-    # Install BuildStream stable in an environment called "venv-bst-stable"
+    # Install BuildStream 2.0 in an environment called "venv-bst2"
-    # (At time of writing, this will be BuildStream 1)
-    python3 -m venv venv-bst-stable
+    python3 -m venv venv-bst2
     venv-bst-stable/bin/pip install BuildStream

-    # Install BuildStream latest development snapshot in an environment
+    # Install BuildStream 1.0 in an environment called "venv-bst1"
-    # called "venv-bst-latest"
-    # (At time of writing, this will be Buildstream 2)
+    # (At time of writing, this will be Buildstream 1)
-    python3 -m venv venv-bst-latest
+    python3 -m venv venv-bst1
-    venv-bst-latest/bin/pip install --pre BuildStream
+    venv-bst-latest/bin/pip install BuildStream==1

 To start using BuildStream from the desired environment, you will need to activate it first.
 Activating it will automatically add ``bst`` to your ``PATH`` and set up other necessary environment variables::

-    # Use BuildStream stable from venv-bst-stable
+    # Use BuildStream 2.0 from venv-bst2
-    source venv-bst-stable/bin/activate
+    source venv-bst2/bin/activate
     bst --version

-    # Use BuildStream latest from venv-bst-latest
+    # Use BuildStream 1.0 from venv-bst1
-    source venv-bst-latest/bin/activate
+    source venv-bst1/bin/activate
     bst --version

     # Once you are done, remember to deactivate the virtual environment